Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

         .collect()
 }
 ```

-It takes the alphabet again and a slice of chars (up-to four of 'em) and it returns a `Vec<u8>`.
-The function pretty much iterates over the characters in the slice, ignores them once they're padding characters and otherwise looks up their original index in the alphabet.
+The `original` function takes an Alphabet trait object again and a slice of chars (maximum of 4-bytes).
+It filters the padding characters and uses the looks up the left-over characters in our alphabet.
+Returning a Vec of bytes as the original data.

-### Stitch it back up
+### Stitch it back together
-The last function of that chain, `stitch`, takes a `Vec<u8>` and returns a `Vec<u8>` and in the middle it does pretty much the opposite of the `split` function we saw earlier:
+Pretty much as a reverse of `split` we're taking the various bits from two or more bytes and put it back together much like a carefully constructed Lego Millennium Falcon.
+It takes a `Vec` of bytes and returns another `Vec` of bytes, containing a maximum of three 8-bit numbers.

 ```rust
 fn stitch(bytes: Vec<u8>) -> Vec<u8> {